AnjanaKJ/pay3-task/README.md

     npm install
     ```

 3. Set up environment variables by creating a `.env` file in the root directory.
-See [Environment Variables](#environment-variables) for required keys.
+See env_template file for required keys.

 4. Make sure MongoDB is installed and running locally or provide a cloud-based MongoDB URI.